lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 1. We do not actually know $m_1(x)$, but only the ciphertext $\mathrm{Enc}_{s(x)}(m_1(x))$.
 1. The coefficients of $m_1(x)$ may be large.

-In the next section we will fix the first problem by introducing the *GSW* encryption scheme.
+In the next section we will fix the both problems by introducing the *GSW* encryption scheme.

+As we will see, the GSW scheme solves the first problem by adding an "encryption of zero" to each row of $M$.
+Adding these encryptions mask the plaintext
+$m_1(x)$ so that it is no longer exposed.
+At the same time, we will see that this masked matrix is still a valid encryption of $m_0(x)\cdot m_1(x)$.

-After that we will fix the second problem by representing the coefficients of $m_1(x)$ in terms of a small basis.
+GSW's solution to the second problem is a bit tricky.
+The idea is to represent the coefficients of $m_1(x)$ in terms of a small basis.
+For example, if we work with the binary basis then each coefficient would be represented as a binary number.
+Even if a coefficient is large, the elements of its binary representation are small as they are all equal to $0$ or $1$.
+The GSW scheme uses this simple fact in a clever way to limit the error introduced by multiplication with $m_1(x)$ even when $m_1(x)$ is large.

 ## The GSW Encryption Scheme

+SOMEWHERE PUT A NOTE THAT IT IS RECOMMENDED TO SKIP GSW AND CMUL AND JUST ASSUME THAT THERE IS A GSW ENCRYPTION SCHEME AND CMul: RLWE(f(x)) \times GSW(g(x)) -> RLWE(f(x)g(x)) ALSO, EXPLICITLY WRITE THIS AS A GOAL BEFORE THE GSW SECTIONS BELOW

+### Encryptions Of Zero
 In the previous section we defined

 <div style="font-size: 1.4em;">